patkar1/devops-cloud-interview-guide/03-linux/05-app-returns-connection-refused.md

 > Check if NGINX is running, verify app backend availability, inspect NGINX configs, and ensure network rules allow traffic.
 Fix any misalignment between proxy settings and actual service ports.

 ---
+my method

+“When an application behind NGINX shows ‘Connection Refused’, I troubleshoot it step by step.”

+First, I check whether NGINX is running and listening on the correct port (80 or 443).
+If NGINX is down or not listening, the connection will be refused.

+Second, I test NGINX locally from the server using curl.
+This helps me confirm whether the issue is with NGINX itself or with network/firewall access.

+Third, if NGINX is acting as a reverse proxy, I verify that the backend application is running and listening on the configured port.
+If the backend service is down or the port is wrong, NGINX cannot connect and returns “Connection Refused”.

+Fourth, I validate the NGINX configuration and check the NGINX error logs, because logs usually clearly show whether the problem is with the upstream service, permissions, or configuration.

+Fifth, I check firewall rules and cloud security groups to make sure ports 80 or 443 are allowed.
+In production, this is a very common cause.

+Finally, once the issue is fixed, I ensure proper monitoring and alerts so the same issue is detected early in the future.

+One-Line Version (If interviewer wants short answer)

+“I check whether NGINX and the backend service are running, verify ports, test locally, review NGINX logs, and confirm firewall or cloud security rules.”

+Why this sounds strong in interviews ⭐

+Clear thinking

+Real troubleshooting flow

+Covers app + NGINX + network

+No unnecessary commands, just logic

+If you want, I can also:

+Convert this into a 30-second answer

+Add Azure-specific wording

+Do a mock interview role-play

+Just tell me 👍